Week 28 Homework đť đŚ

 - carefully review the 2 sections on node, AND the git section in âNew Stuffâ above ^.

-into your home dir and make and cd into a dir:~/node/week28
+sshinto your home dir and make and cd into a dir:~/node/week28- initialize the new directory as a git repo

 - create a new node script called

-module, and console.log out the whole module. - execute your script from the shell, and see if you can figure out which things seem like functions you might be able to call.
+os.js.
+To start, justrequirethe built-in'os'module, and console.log out the whole module. - execute your script from the shell, and see if you can figure out which things seem like functions you might be able to call.

 - before you do anything else, add the new file to git and commit your work.